JLab_logo_text_white1.jpg

 E

-Effective dose equivalent (HE)
+effective dose equivalent (HE)

-The summation of the products of the dose equivalent received by specified tissues of the body (HT) and the appropriate weighting factor (wT)--that is, HE = wTHT.
+The summation of the products of the equivalent dose received by specified tissues or organs of the body (HT) and the appropriate tissue weighting factor (wT)— that is, E = &#931;wTHT.
 It includes the dose from radiation sources internal and/or external to the body.
-For purposes of compliance with this part, deep dose equivalent to the whole body may be used as effective dose equivalent for external exposures.
-The effective dose equivalent is expressed in units of rem (or sievert
+(See “effective dose equivalent”).

 effluent